What is a Cryptocurrency Exchange?

 - Is there going to be an exchange rate applied?

 Even if you find an exchange with low fees, you’ll want to check their exchange rates.
 Some will offer lower fees but higher exchange rates.
 This is usually a “hidden” fee.
 Users see low fees and buy, only to get hit with an absurd exchange rate.

 - How many cryptocurrencies do you want to buy?

-If you’re new and starting off conservatively this probably won’t mean as much.
-However, if you’re looking to move larger amounts of funds, you’ll want to check the exchange Buy Limits.
+If you’re new and starting conservatively, this probably won’t mean as much.
+However, you’ll want to check the exchange Buy Limits to move larger funds.
 Buying limits depend on the payment method and the level of identity verification.
 Higher levels of identity verification require more personal information (usually).